danbka33/factorio-mod-portal-publish/README.md

         steps:
         - uses: actions/checkout@master
         - name: Publish Mod
-          uses: shanemadden/factorio-mod-portal-publish@stable
+          uses: Penguin-Spy/factorio-mod-portal-publish@master
           env:
             FACTORIO_MOD_API_KEY: ${{ secrets.FACTORIO_MOD_API_KEY }}

 The `FACTORIO_MOD_API_KEY` secret should be a valid API key generated with the `ModPortal: Upload Mods` usage at https://factorio.com/profile.

-A valid .gitattributes file is required to filter .git*/* directories.
+A valid `.gitattributes` file is required to filter .git*/* directories.
 This file must be checked in and tagged to filter during a git-archive operation.
+It should contain the following entries:

     .gitattributes export-ignore
     .gitignore export-ignore